DhananjayAshok/UnityHelpers/PlayerController/README.md

 ```
 momentum = horizontalMomentum + verticalMomentum;
 ```

+Do not use damping here; you are essentially handling the damping with friction.
 Note, for all of these, if you want to use world momentum v.s. local momentum you can add:
 ```
 true_momentum = useLocalMomentum ? tr.localToWorldMatrix * momentum : momentum;